krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 The "valid starting" and "expires" fields describe the period of time during which the ticket is valid.
 The "service principal" describes each ticket.
-The ticket-granting ticket has the primary ``krbtgt``, and the instance is the realm name.
+The ticket-granting ticket has a first component ``krbtgt``, and a second component which is the realm name.

 Now, if ``jennifer`` connected to the machine ``daffodil.mit.edu``, and then typed "klist" again, she would have gotten the following